jmcd73/CakePHP-FileUpload-Plugin/readme.markdown

 # BEHAVIOR CONFIGURATION (RECOMMENDED)
 The behavior configuration is the recommened way to handle file uploads.
-Your table will need to have three columns in it (`name`, `type`, and `size`).
+Your database table will need to have three columns in it (`name`, `type`, and `size`).
 Then handling uploads is as simple as attaching the behavior to your model.

-Review `file_upload/config/sql/upload.php` for a schema file to work into your database
+Review `FileUpload/config/sql/upload.php` for a schema file to work into your database

 ## Model Setup
 Simply attach the FileUpload.FileUpload behavior to the model of your choice.